rreiter37/CIRAD_PhD_Robin/Notes_phd_Robin/pages/Biblio.md

 	  date:: 2005
 	  journal:: Computers & Geosciences
 	  topics:: Outlier detection, Mahalanobis distance, robust distance, adaptative threshold
+		- This approach makes use of the **Mahalanobis distance** to compute a distance of a spectrum to the "center" of the whole data set.
+A common problem with this approach is that the Mahalanobis distance is very sensitive to the presence of outliers.
+A robust estimate of the covariance matrix and of the center of the data set is therefore necessary.

+		  The paper provides a method that aims to get a **robust estimate** of the Mahalanobis distance for every spectrum in the data set.
+For instance, in order to estimate the center of the data set $\mathcal{X}$, it is proposed to compute the centroid from the subset $\mathcal{X_s}$ of fixed size $h$, that minimizes the determinant of the sample covariance matrix. $h$ is here defined as $0.75 n$, where $n$ is the sample size. **Multivariate quantiles**  can then be defined as the points whose Mahalanobis distance is equal to the quantile of the distribution of all Mahalanobis distances.

+		  Nevertheless, the approach requires the **normality** of every variable in the data set, in order to approximate the distribution of the Mahalanobis distances as a chi-squared distribution.
+The hypothesis tests performed revealed that **the condition of normality is not realistic**.
+To apply the method anyways, it might be possible to find another approximation of the distances' distribution.
+It would however lead to higher biases in the estimates since the approximate would not be as precise as the one proposed by the authors.
 	- ### Outlier Detection with deep learning techniques on time series link:: https://dl.acm.org/doi/10.1145/3691338 title:: Deep Learning for Time Series Anomaly Detection: A Survey